PacktPublishing/Accelerating-DevSecOps-on-AWS/README.md

-# Implementing-Production-Grade-CI-CD-pipelines-on-AWS
+# Modern-CI-CD-on-AWS
-Implementing Production Grade CI/CD pipelines on AWS, published by Packt
+Modern CI/CD on AWS, published by Packt